Ragnacodes/Legato-Backend/docs/api/connection.md

 ### /api/user/connection/access/token/urls `POST`
-get you access url for apps you shod send token_type to back .if token_type = "spotify" redirect to spotify access url . other app is git discord google
+To get the access url for apps you would like to connect.
+`token_type` specifies the service etc. if it is `token_type = "spotify"`,  it will redirect to spotify.
-Request
+- Request
     ```json
     {
         "token_type": "discord"